MileHacker Logo

 Offsetting Travel

 Consider carbon offsetting your international and domestic flights.
 Some airlines offer carbon offset programs directly when booking.
-Contribute to reputable local conservation or renewable energy projects that try to reduce greenhouse gas emissions.
+Contribute to reputable local conservation or sustainable energy projects that try to reduce greenhouse gas emissions.

 Options to Consider

-• Airline programs: Look for offset options when booking flights.
+• Airline programs: Look for offset options upon booking flights.

 • Local conservation: Support local initiatives that reduce emissions.